FAQs for students considering studying the Graduate Diploma in Education.

 A: The prerequisite for the minor is four semester units of study with at least two units studied at second year university level.
 The minor teaching area must be in a different discipline from your major area.
 For example, six units of physics and four units of chemistry are both science subjects and therefore do not constitute a major and a minor.
 Six units of physics and four of mathematics do constitute a major and a minor.
 The minor teaching area will prepare you to teach students in years 8 to 10.

-If you do not have a second discipline area in your degree then you may choose one of three minor areas for which there is no prerequisite.
+If you do not have a second discipline area in your degree then you may choose one of three areas of interest for which there is no prerequisite.
 These are:

 A: Unless you have a subject found in the school curriculum (such as economics) in your commerce degree then you will not be eligible for the course.
 While accounting is offered in years 11 and 12 we do not offer an accounting major at UWA.
 This is because our graduates are required to have a teaching major in a subject found in the curriculum from years 8 to 12, since most teachers are primarily appointed to schools on the basis of their ability to teach in years 8 to 10.
 Since accounting is only offered in years 11 and 12 it is not a suitable teaching major.